tiana30/tiana30/README.md

 ---

 Welcome to my Github Profile.

-If you curious about me you can check my favorite repository and explore them to your heart content.
+If you curious about me you can check my pinned repository and explore them to your heart content.

-I'm currently learning about the fundamental of frond end development from my local online class.
+I'm currently learning about the fundamental of front end development from online class.

-I'm looking to collaborate on web ui project with designer I'm interested to translate English documentation to Indonesia.
+I'm looking to collaborate on web ui design into responsive website.
+I'm interested to translate on documentation about website tools and language from English to Indonesian.

 My Social Media
 Instagram
 Twitter

 My Skill